Here is today’s IDEAfit photo a day image:

 I aimed to complete the race in about 55 minutes.
-I think I did it in about 53:30 last year and it’s the race where I got my 10k PB of 51:06 back in 2012… one day I’m determined to get back to that!
+Last year, I think I did it in about 53:30.
+It’s the race where I got my 10k PB of 51:06 back in 2012… one day I’m determined to get back to that!

-I wasn’t particularly pleased with my time as I came 1551st today in 55:48, but I don’t think this week’s travelling, unusual food and lack of sleep were ideal preparation for the race.
+I wasn’t particularly pleased with my time as I came 1551st today in 55:48.
+I don’t think this week’s travelling, unusual food and lack of sleep were ideal preparation for the race.

 After the race, I met up with Teri, Luana, Steve, Sarah and Loraine who all wanted to extend their run.
 The images above show that it was a sunny day, and as I mentioned, I was worried about overheating.
 This all changed very swiftly on the way home, where we were pelted with hail – ouch!
 I was still wearing the same outfit (minus my race number), so I was absolutely freezing.
 Fortunately, the sun came out again, just after Loraine and Luana left us.

 We headed up to The Common where we did a little circuit before heading past Teri’s house and down towards my home.
-I had intended to run 24km today, but I was feeling tired and the sky had turned black again, so I decided that the 22km that we had done when we got to my house would be enough.
+I had intended to run 24km today, but I was feeling tired.
+The sky had turned black again, so I decided that the 22km that we had done when we got to my house would be enough.
 It was definitely the right decision as it hailed again.
-The hail stones were enormous and Teri and Steve had to find shelter as they were still running.
+The hailstones were enormous and Teri and Steve had to find shelter as they were still running.

-The rest of my day has been spent unpacking and recovering – I feel shattered by today’s race and although I’m disappointed with my performance, I know I put some effort in as my chest muscles are aching and it hurts to breathe, which only happens when I’ve been trying hard!
+The rest of my day has been spent unpacking and recovering.
+I feel shattered by today’s race and although I’m disappointed with my performance, I know I put some effort in.
+My chest muscles are aching and it hurts to breathe, which only happens when I’ve been trying hard!